 As some readers may know, I don't accept review copies very often, as I always have too many unread books already on my shelves - but I made an exception for A Little Bird Told Me by Marianne Holmes, as it seemed intriguing.
 A young woman named Robyn returns to her home town, along with… Continue reading A Little Bird Told Me by Marianne Holmes (2018)

 I still have two more Jane Austen novels to read but I have wanted to read Emma for the longest, and wanted to read it the most, if that makes sense.
 Ever since I learned that one of my favourite films, Clueless, was loosely based on it, Emma has loomed large on my TBR.
 After… Continue reading Emma by Jane Austen (1816)

 I'm back!
 As you may have seen on my Instagram, I was recently on holiday (again) and so everything was a bit quiet... but I'm now back and ready to get back into blogging.
 I am right at the end of Emma by Jane Austen, so I will be writing about that soon, as well… Continue reading Half-year review: best books of 2018 so far!

 I had vaguely heard of this book before I saw it in Waterstones - probably because it was shortlisted for the Booker in 2017.
 I was in Barnstaple and wandering around the bookshop, having stupidly taken only one book away on holiday with me (perhaps the first time I have ever done that), and have… Continue reading History of Wolves by Emily Fridlund (2017)

 I bought this novel on a whim in the supermarket (something I hardly ever do) because I was just in the mood to buy a book.
 It happens.
-Almost all of the novels on sale were sensational crime, romances, or what was once called 'chick lit' and this was the only one that appealed to… Continue reading Her Hidden Life convinced me to buy it.
+Almost all of the novels on sale were sensational crime, romances, or what was once called 'chick lit' and this was the only one that appealed to… Continue reading Her Hidden Life by V.S.
+Alexander (2018)